Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 - Volume of storage facility = $10*10^6 m^3$
 - Letters per cubic meter of typical government document = 10^9 letters/m^3
 - Volume of a DNA base pair ~ $10^-27 m^3$

-Please round or simplify whenever convenient. **Please show your work and include units.**

 **Q.1.a.** Since DNA has only 4 bases, but English has 26 letters, you will somehow have to map letters to bases.
 Briefly specify a simple encoding scheme for mapping bases into the 26 English letters.
 (You *do not* have to give a letter to DNA mapping for all letters.
 The first few will do the trick.)